ecevik94/improve_my_spotify/README.md

 You need to have a Spotify Developer account
 - Then, create an app to reach your Client ID and Client Secret.
 - Of course I can't share them with you :)
-- I created two python files client_id and client_secret that includes these variables.
+- I created a .env files client_id and client_secret that includes these variables.
 Later I will use them as a secret variable.